 Two Step Stamping

 Two-Step stamping is the process where you stamp an image in one colour then another stamp in a different colour or shade directly over it to create a beautifully detailed image.
 Lately Stampin’ Up! has been introducing stamp sets with three, four and even more stamps intended to be layered.
 The results are stunning!

 Washi Tape is basically a thin Japanese-style paper tape.
 The word “washi” comes from wa meaning ‘Japanese’ and shi meaning ‘paper’.
 What’s to love about it?
 EVERYTHING!
 The designs and colours.
 Versatility.
 Simplicity—just tear, tape, and transform.
 It’s even removable (well, most of the time, there are a few exceptions!)
 Go basic and use single strips as accents.
 Or step it up and combine strips to create custom backgrounds, decorations, and more.
 It’s an effortless way to add colour to your projects.

 Wood Mount Stamps

 These are your good old red rubber stamps still mounted on wood blocks.
 Wood mount stamps usually have a layer of foam between the The classics never go out of style and neither will these!
 I usually purchase my background stamps in wood because I like the stability they provide.

 Need more information

-Hopefully this (rather long!) list will equip you with the basic terms to help you decipher what Stampin’ Up! demonstrators and other paper crafters are talking about in our posts and articles.
-If there are any paper crafting making terms that I didn’t cover here and you would like to learn more, email me at [email protected] or use the contact form and I will answer right here!
+Hopefully, this (rather long!) list will equip you with the basic terms to help you decipher what Stampin’ Up! demonstrators and other paper crafters are talking about in our posts and articles.
+If there are any paper crafting or card-making terms that I didn’t cover here and you would like to learn more, email me at Chrissy@TheCreativeEclectic.com or use the contact form or comment below and I will answer right here!